BastilleBSD/bastille/docs/chapters/targeting.rst

 When jails are created with Bastille, this value defaults to ``99``, but can be overridden with ``-p|--priority VALUE`` on creation.
 See ``bastille create --priority 90 TARGET...``.

-This value can be changed using ``bastille config TARGET priority VALUE``.
+This value can be changed using ``bastille config TARGET set priority VALUE``.

 This value will be shown using ``bastille list all``.